aletheia-foundation/aletheia-admin/ROADMAP.md

 * [Website issues](https://github.com/aletheia-foundation/aletheia-foundation.github.io)
 * [Whitepaper issues](https://github.com/aletheia-foundation/whitepaper)

+## Miletone: Aaron Swartz Day

+People can work on Aletheia as part of [Aaron Swartz Day 2017](https://www.aaronswartzday.org/aletheia/)

 ## Milestone: Minimum Viable Product (MVP) 1st January 2018

 Aletheia's bare bones realase of a client that you can upload to a decentralised database and download from a decetralised database.